mj-felix/mj-felix/README.md

 I am originally from Poland but have been living in NZ for the last 7 years.
 My original name is Maciej Szczęsny.
 As no one can pronounce it, I shorten my first name to first and last letter - MJ and use direct translation of my surname to English - Felix.
 MJ Felix.
 Short and sweet!

+I used to be a Technical Business Analyst but then decided to shift my career to development space.

 ## Portfolio

 See [mjfelix.dev/#portfolio](https://mjfelix.dev/#portfolio)